 To adjust, dismount the bike and use an Allen wrench to loosen the binder bolt of the clamp.
 Then you can slide the seatpost up or down.
-Make sure the "minimum insertion mark" etched on the seatpost is not showing.
-After verifying the correct saddle height, retighten the binder bolt to the proper torque noted on the seat tube collar.
+Make sure the "minimum insertion mark" etched on the seatpost is not showing after you're done.
+After verifying that the saddle is at the correct height, retighten the binder bolt of the clamp to proper torque.

-Protip: Once adjusted, you shouldn't be able to get your feet flat on the ground while in riding position.
+Pro tip: Once adjusted, you shouldn't be able to get your feet flat on the ground while in riding position

-Check out our cycling Expert Advice articles at REI.com/bike-advice to learn more.
+If you want to learn more, check out our Expert Advice articles at REI.com/bike-advice.